-Ullens School does not discriminate against students on the basis of race, color, and religion, or because of national or ethnic origin.
+Ullens School does not discriminate against students on the basis of race, color, cognitive ability or religion, or because of national or ethnic origin.

 Ullens School follows a transparent and inclusive admission policy.

-- Priorities are given to Ullens Kindergarten graduates, siblings of existing Ullens School students, children of the Ullens community (staff, board and the SMC), children who are already on the waiting list.
+Priorities are given to Ullens Kindergarten graduates, siblings of existing Ullens School students, children of the Ullens community (staff, board and the SMC), children who are already on the waiting list for various grade levels.

-Because Ullens School is a not-for-profit institution, funds earned here are used to provide scholarships for children who cannot afford tuition fees.
-Twenty percent of our students benefit from the scholarship program.
+Ullens School is a non-profit institution; therefore surplus earnings are used to provide scholarships for children who cannot afford tuition fees.
+Twenty percent of our students benefit from our scholarship program.
 The Scholarship Committee examines all applications to determine whether the applicant is eligible for a scholarship.
 The Committee’s recommendations are submitted to the Board of Trustees for approval.